DorjanDe/Reshade-Effects/README.md

 Basic Color/Tonemapper for Reshade

-Reinhard + lightness combo for some interesting effect
+Reinhard + lightness OKlab combo for some interesting effect